PhilMayer/HellYesCupid/README.md

 2. We determine if your answer was in my list of acceptable answers.
 If so, you get those points for the question (1, 10, 50 or 100).
 3. The number of points you scored out of my total possible number of points is your match percentage with me.
 4. We repeat the process, except now our roles are reversed (we check your acceptable answers against my answers).
-5. With the two match percentages in hand, we multiply them then take the nth root of the result, where n is the number of questions examined.
+5. With the two match percentages in hand, we multiply them and take the nth root of the result, where n is the number of questions examined.
 If, at this point, you’re saying to yourself, “well that’s just a geometric mean!” you’d be spot on.

 ```javascript
 const match_percentage = Math.pow(product, 1 / numQuestions) * 100;
 return Math.round(match_percentage);
 ```

 And that’s how the matching algorithm works.

 ##Profiles
 Each user has their very own profile, where they can answer or not answer questions common to all profiles.
 They can also upload and re-upload a single profile picture.

 ##Messages
-Yes, you can even send messages on HellYesCupid.
 Messages are created by hitting the “Message” button on another user’s profile, at which point a thread is created and the two lovers can chat for as long as their hearts desire.

 ##Libraries to Thank
-The following libraries contributed heavily to the devlopment of HellYesCupid, and are hearby thanked for their services:
+The following libraries contributed heavily to the development of HellYesCupid, and are hereby thanked for their services:

 - [React.js](https://facebook.github.io/react/)
 - [Redux](http://redux.js.org/)